janwillemstegink/rdap.hostingtool.nl/README.md

 - The name and contact details of the holder matter for customer protection, manageable administrative workload and an 'In Control Statement' (ICS);
 - Legal structure for domain information can arise after narrowing down physical structure first.

-Discussing globally can, I think, proceed by country along with modeling of non-centralized server communications.
-For the increasing number of top-level domains, a database per continent can indicate the RDAP server name of a top-level zone plus other static values.
-Servers of the RIPE organization could fit.

 Domain information all/public: https://rdap.hostingtool.nl/modeling_domain/

 Data check by email: https://rdap.hostingtool.nl/modeling_email/